i30817/rhdndat/README.rst

 **rhdndat-rn** renames files and patches to new .DAT [1]_ [2]_ rom names if it can find the rom checksum in those .DAT files and memorizes the checksum of the 'original rom' as a extended attribute ``user.rhdndat.rom_sha1`` to speed up renaming in subsequent executions (in unix, not windows).

-To find the checksum of the original file for hardpatched roms, rhdndat can support a custom convention for 'revert patches'.
+To find the checksum of the original file for hardpatched roms, rhdndat-rn can support a custom convention for 'revert patches'.
 Revert patches are a patch that you apply to a hardpatched file to get the original.
 These have the same name as the file and extension '.rxdelta' and are done with xdelta3.
 I keep them for patch updates for cd images (i don't know of any emulator that supports softpatching for those, except those that support delta chd).

 rhdndat-rn will read a xml dat file or every dat file from a directory given, and ask for renaming for every match where the name it finds is not equal to the current name.
 If the original rom name has square brackets or alternatively, no curved brackets, it preselects the option to 'skip', because those are hack conventions so the name is probably intentional.